MamPat/the-fittness-site/README.md

 - Fork this repository
 - Clone your repo
+- Add necessary and valuable changes.
+- Dont Spam and make simplr typo changes.
-- Add your name in readme.md
+- Commit your changes in your forked repo
-- Push
-- Pull request
+- Create and send a Pull request.

 ## Read more at